-Bulding Resilient Small Businesses in Inland Southern Calfornia
+Building Resilient Small Businesses in Inland Southern California

 Small Business Assistance Tool

-Use the resource navigator to find assistance for starting, growing and accelerating your business.
+Use this helpful online tool to find assistance for starting, growing and accelerating your business.get assistance

 2020 Was Devastating for Small Business in Inland Southern California

 Is it possible to overstate how devastating the year 2020 was for small business in Inland Southern California?
 With COVID-19 restrictions in place, many businesses shut their doors, some for good.

 The hard truth was businesses had to quickly restructure in order to survive.
 Of the businesses that remained open, most reduced their staff hours, and incurred additional costs of complying with COVID requirements.